idamoltke/LocalNgsRelate/README.md

 For details on what the different options in ANGSD mean see http://www.popgen.dk/angsd/index.php/Genotype_Likelihoods and http://www.popgen.dk/angsd/index.php/Allele_Frequencies.

 The above command will create a file LWK.beagle.gz and a file LWK.mafs.gz.
 The first one contains genotype likelihoods and is in exactly the format that is needed for LocalNgsRelate.
-However note that to make the run examples below faster to run, we subseextracted the GLs only for the first 7 (and only relevant) individuals instead of all 101).
+However, note that to make the run examples below faster to run, we subseextracted the GLs only for the first 7 (and only relevant) individuals instead of all 101).
 The other file, which contains allele frequencies, needs to be altered a bit to work as an input file for LocalNgsRelate.
 But all we did to make the final input file from it was to run the following command:

 ```
 zcat LWK.mafs.gz | cut -f5 |sed 1d > LWK.freq